SpringCare/dp-aws-mwaa-local-runner/README.md

 _Please note: The dynamic configurations which are dependent on the class of an environment are aligned with the Large environment class in this repository._

-## About the CLI

-The CLI builds a Docker container image locally that's similar to a MWAA production image.
-This allows you to run a local Apache Airflow environment to develop and test DAGs, custom plugins, and dependencies before deploying to MWAA.

 ## What this repo contains

 ```text